lastcoolnameleft/architecture-assessment/README.md

 # Intent

 When working with customers and partners, I need to be able to quickly vet their solution before we start discussing architecture.
-These pages are designed to help me standardize the questions.
+These pages are designed to help me standardize questions I should ask so that all bases are covered.

 # Subjects